arqamrp/stochoptimtests/temp/proposal.md

 ## Bio of Contributor

 I am a sophomore undergraduate in Statistics and Data Science at the Indian Institute of Technology, Kanpur.
-I enjoy My introduction to R took place through the course, Data Science Lab I, taught by Dr Dootika Vats, an ex R project GSOC alumna (2015) herself.
+My introduction to R took place through the course, Data Science Lab I, taught by Dr Dootika Vats, an ex R project GSOC alumna (2015) herself.
 In the course, I learned the fundamentals of R, including things like benchmarking, Rshiny, Rmarkdown and Rcpp.
-I am also currently doing a course, Statistical Computing, which includes optimisation methods and am also somewhat familiar with the theoretical content of the project.
+I am also currently doing a course, Statistical Computing, which includes optimisation methods and am thus somewhat familiar with the theoretical content of the project.

 ## Contact Information